 Even when you do have a verified patch available, the change management cycle can be difficult.
 It’s easy to post a “Down for Maintenance” on your web portal, but not so easy to take a diffusion pump down for maintenance when it’s keeping someone alive.
 Yes, you can add the firmware update to the normal maintenance cycle the devices receive, but that may add another week or three to the deployment time.

 That leaves us with using our security stack to protect the devices, which means making sure we have the best tools in place.
 While there aren’t many tools that can actually go into a medical IoT device, we have tools like behavioral analytics that can help keep them safe.
 After all, there are only so many things we expect that IP-enabled respirator to do which makes identifying abnormal behavior much easier.
+Learn more about how Gurucul provides a cybersecurity solution in healthcare.

 Watch Our Webinar